canonical/spread/README.md

 Debugging such remote tasking systems is generally quite boring, and Spread offers a hand to make the problem slightly less painful.
-Just add `-debug` to whatever set of options is in use and it will run the tests almost as usual, but on the first failure it will stop and report how to log in, and how to retry the failed task.
+Just add `-debug` to whatever set of options is in use and it will run the tasks almost as usual, but on the first failure it will stop and report how to log in, and how to retry the failed task.

-Debugging also alters the running of the tests in a couple of ways to aid with the process.
+Debugging also alters the running of the tasks in a couple of ways to aid with the process.
 Whether tasks succeed or fail, the pushed project files are not removed at the end of the run, and none of the used servers are discarded.
 This ensures you can login and inspect if desired.